“Canyon Creek Meadow’, Three Fingered Jack

 Canyon Creek Meadow and Three Fingered Jack, the Capture

-I have been to Canyon Creek Meadow and Three Fingered jack dozens of times in the last 15 years but never have the conditions been more optimal.
-Delicate clouds crowning Three Fingered Jack, warm morning light, and Canyon Creek Meadow bursting with lupines and hints of Red Indian Paintbrush make for a glorious fine art photograph of this sublime location.
+I have been to this wonderful meadow and Three Fingered jack dozens of times in the last 15 years but never have the conditions been more optimal.
+Delicate clouds crowning Three Fingered Jack, warm morning light, and the meadow bursting with lupines and hints of Red Indian Paintbrush make for a glorious fine art photograph of this sublime location.
 For sizing and purchasing information for this photo, click the big blue button at the top of this entry.
 I captured this wonderful image with my trusty 4×5 film camera, giving the prints of this image a distinctive look, feel and exceptional detail not found in images from digital cameras.
 You really must see it to believe it!